Yuzuru Hanyu Olympic seasons: Legacy

+Hanyu's achievements at the Olympics earned him spots in numerous prestigious lists and international athlete rankings, including Forbes' 30 Under 30 Asia (2018), ESPN's World Fame 100 and The Dominant 20, and Marca's 100 Best Male Sportsmen of the 21st Century.
+In 2024, Hanyu was featured in ESPN's top 25 selection of the greatest Olympic athletes of the 21st century, being the highest-ranked figure skater in the list (10th place) ahead of three-time Olympic ice dance champions Tessa Virtue and Scott Moir (11th place).

-In 2022, Hanyu was ranked sixth in the list of most-searched athletes on Google Search worldwide, behind Novak Djokovic, Rafael Nadal, Serena Williams (all tennis), Manti Te'o (American football), and Shaun White (snowboard).
+In 2022, Hanyu was the sixth most-searched athlete on Google Search worldwide behind Novak Djokovic, Rafael Nadal, Serena Williams (all tennis), Manti Te'o (American football), and Shaun White (snowboard).
 Various news outlets and magazines such as Nikkei Asia and International Figure Skating noted that Hanyu's exit from the competitive circuit marks the "end of an era".
 Juliet Macur of The New York Times remarked that "we may never see another skater like Yuzuru Hanyu".
-Numerous sports figures from and outside figure skating reacted to Hanyu's announcement with gratitude and praise, including Japanese baseballer Shohei Ohtani, gymnast Kōhei Uchimura, and tennis player Naomi Osaka.
+Numerous sports figures from and outside figure skating reacted to Hanyu's announcement with gratitude and praise, including Japanese baseball player Shohei Ohtani, gymnast Kōhei Uchimura, and tennis player Naomi Osaka.
 Thomas Bach, president of the International Olympic Committee, sent a personal message to Hanyu through the IOC's official media account on Twitter: "Congratulations on an outstanding Olympic career.
 You are a true Olympic champion.
 Good luck for the next steps in your skating career.
 We will keep following you and look forward to seeing you again."